What Renters Should Know About Tenant Screening

 - A strong credit score.

-- Positive reference checks and solid employment history.
+- Positive reference checks and a solid employment history.

-To find this information, the homeowner will, depending on their preference, ask you to pay for the background or credit check or place these costs into a general application fee category.
-They may also include a non-refundable holding deposit or variation of.
+The homeowner will, depending on their preference, ask you to pay for the background or credit check or place these costs into a general application fee category.
+They may also include a non-refundable holding deposit or a variation of it.

-The Scarcity of Rental Homes and How it Affects Screening
+The Scarcity of Rental Homes and How It Affects Tenant Screening

-Home buying has been challenging over the last few years, which puts extreme pressure on available homes to rent.
+When home buying is challenging, it puts extreme pressure on the rental market.
 This, unfortunately, means that military families are now competing with a larger pool of people who need rental homes.

-Your personal details must be as tidy as you can manage, and you must be willing to share the details with your potential landlord to set yourself apart from other renters.
+Make your personal details as tidy as possible and be willing to share them with your potential landlord to set yourself apart from other renters.
 It helps some renters to consider this information gathering in terms of a "rental resume."
 In very challenging markets, some renters go as far as actually creating a resume to hand to the homeowner initially.

 Preparation is the key to a successful rental house hunt.
 If you need more guidance, take a look at our exhaustive collection of blog posts, resource articles, and ebooks specifically written with military renters in mind!